B.A. in Arabic, minor in Military Science, 2016

 Home Town: Greenville, North Carolina

 Elizabeth’s passion for service extends to her life after graduation, as well.
 Elizabeth is currently volunteering with the Peace Corp in Namibia, Africa, where she teaches English, Natural Science, and Reading.
-In Namibia, Elizabeth is applying the language skills she acquired at Ole Miss to learn Africaans as well as Khoekhoegowab, the click-language spoken by the Nama tribe with whom she lives.
+In Namibia, Elizabeth is applying the language skills she acquired at the University of Mississippi to learn Africaans as well as Khoekhoegowab, the click-language spoken by the Nama tribe with whom she lives.

 Hear Elizabeth explain the click sounds and speak a few phrases in Khoekhoegowab: